 2. Build trust in the community

+Social selling can go a long way in increasing your brand’s trust and share of voice.
 In B2B, especially enterprise, sales cycles can take months.
 So the most successful sales professionals in this market are the ones who are continuously building trust among their target audience.

 92% of B2B buyers are willing to engage with a sales professional who is a known industry thought leader, and social selling is a perfect way to build such reputation.
 Also, 40% of professional sellers and 51% of decision-makers believe that trust is the key ingredient in closing deals.